percona/k8spsmdb-docs/docs/encryption.md

 3. Modify your `deploy/cr.yaml`:

-    First set the `secrets.encryptionKey` key to the name of your secret created on the previous step.
+    First set the `secrets.encryptionKey` key to the name of your Secret created on the previous step.
 Then Add Vault-specific options to the `replsets.configuration`, `replsets.nonvoting.configuration`, and
     `sharding.configsvrReplSet.configuration` keys, using the following